RatkoR/laravel-crate.io/README.md

 to the list of `providers`.

-Laravel 5.1 users can add:
+Laravel 5.1 and 5.2 users can add:

 ```php
 RatkoR\Crate\CrateServiceProvider::class,